NikhilToram/2024Spr_finalproj/README.md

 ## A strategic variation of Dots and Boxes
 ### Members: Veera Toram and Tali Zacks

 For our version of the game Dots and Boxes, we will make an irregular grid pattern that has a multiplicity of repeating and non-repeating shapes with varying points {based on the size of the shape captured.
-Another unique aspect of this game would be that if a player captured the majority of a repeating shape they win all of the equivalent shapes.
+Another unique aspect of this game would be that if a player captured the majority of a repeating shape they win all the equivalent shapes.

 We are open to evaluating and testing various algorithms based on the final size of the puzzle, but we do think a minimax-based algorithm and alpha-beta pruning and/or localized gameplays based on the unique shape would be a good fit.
 We intend to utilize the features of Network X for this project.

 ## References:
 <ul>